 Seashore Trolley Museum is open to the general public and is following Maine’s Plan to Restart the Economy, and the Guided Outdoor Activities, Museums, and Retail Businesses provisions.
-We will be offering the following activities to Maine, New Hampshire, Vermont, Connecticut, New York and New Jersey residents and other out-of-state guests following Maine State protocols for testing and quarantining stated, in the most recent Executive Order from the Governor of Maine.
-Come join in the fun!
+Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York and New Jersey residents and other out-of-state guests following Maine State travel and quarantine restrictions are welcome to visit us.

-Trolley Rides on our Heritage Railroad.
-Ding ding!
 Join us on Wednesdays, Fridays, Saturdays and Sundays for trolley rides on our private heritage electric railroad at 10:10AM, 10:50AM, 11:35AM, 12:20PM, 1:05PM, 1:50PM, 2:35PM, 3:20PM, and 4:05PM.
 Guests are encouraged to pre-purchase tickets online to ensure the time desired is available, and to help us with crowd control.
 Regular admission rates will apply: Adults ages 17-59 $12; Seniors 60+ $10; Youth ages 6-16 $9.50; Children 3-5 $5, and children two and under are free.
-Guests may take a second trolley ride if they successfully followed our COVID-19 policies on the first ride, and if other guests are not waiting to board.
-Purchase tickets for Trolley Rides on our Heritage Railroad HERE.
+Guests may take additional trolley rides if they successfully followed our COVID-19 policies on the first ride, and if other guests are not waiting to board.
+Purchase tickets for Trolley Rides on our Heritage Railroad HERE

 All guests in your group should be from the same household, unless you can comply with current standards for physical distancing on campus, maintaining a distance of 6 feet between individuals to the degree possible.
 Measures have been put in place (tape, dividers, etc.) to help you maintain physical distancing while you’re visiting us, but it’s up to group members to follow them.